-- 1. Open the window and then try to close using the one-touch feature. - Lift and hold the switch to second action point until the window is fully closed. - 3.
-Hold the switch lifted for more than two seconds and release. - Open the window using the first action point and try to close it automatically using second action point.
+- 1. Open the window. - 2.
+Lift and hold the switch to second action point until the window is fully closed. - 3.
+Hold the switch lifted for more than two seconds and release.

+- 4. Open the window using the first action point and try to close it automatically using second action point. - 5.
 If the window does not open or close automatically when the switch is pressed or lifted to second action points, repeat the procedure.